piermafrost/GEOCLIM5_sulf/README.md

 You can put as many run names as you want in the deathnote, one by line.
 Don't forget to erase the names afterward!

 ### Multiple runs and job submission
+**Note: these scripts have not been updated from GEOCLIM5.3 and are currently not working**

 'submit_chain.sh' (in the repertory job/) is a bash script for automatically launching a series of GEOCLIM runs.
 A series of runs are runs that have exactly the same configuration (except for their timesteps, starting and stopping times), each one starts from the end of the previous one (the very first one starts from the initial condition given by the user).